GatorsTerritory - No. 15 seed Oral Roberts shocks the world yet again, slips past Florida

 While every Gator fan wants to put the loss on the referees and Mike White, tonight it just seemed like a lack of basketball IQ and poor ball-handling.
 It was also another game shooting 55 percent from the field and 32 percent from behind the arc.
 It seemed like the Gators would walk out with the win, but yet again, the stat line didn’t decide everything.

-It is a long offseason though, and surely the next time the Gators hit the floor Mike White will have his squad ready.
+It is a long offseason ahead, so we will see if Mike White will have his squad ready for when the Gators hit the court next.

 Who knows?
 Maybe we will even see Keyontae Johnson join them.
 He has yet to make his decision on returning to college basketball and we all know he wants to more than anything, but he will truly have to listen to his heart on that big decision.